alexeygumirov/openhab/README.md

 docker create volume grafana-storage
 ```

 Or you can use direct path mapping for Grafana volume, the same way as for InfluxDB.
-Then you have just create a folder for Grafan on your drive and map it to the container `/var/lib/grafana`.
+Then you have just create a folder for Grafan on your drive and map it to the container's directory `/var/lib/grafana`.